ixventure/website/_includes/about-us.md

 ---

+### Pro-tip to navigate this website

-A pro-tip for this website: **double-click on a gallery image to go full screen**.
+Double-click on a gallery image to go full screen.